atharvakale31/Custom_Hand_Gesture_Recognition_and_Control/README.md

 ➢ Actions are infact key presses which are triggered programatically when a certain gesture is detected.

-➢ User has to select a gesture and associate a key press with it.
+➢ User has to select a static/dynamic hand gesture and associate a key press with it.

 ➢ Follow the steps given to get started.
 ```